celsworth/pantheon-db/README.md

 See /admin for a quick and dirty display to see what's in db and edit things in a UI.

+## GraphQL

+Experimental non-exhaustive GraphQL is implemented; have a play with http://yrk.cae.me.uk:3000/graphiql

-## API
+## REST API

-Simple REST API at /api/v1/
+REST API is at /api/v1/

 Currently implemented resources are items, monsters, npcs, quest_objectives, quests, zones.